cncoder/aws-field-guide-book/CONTRIBUTING.md

 Thank you for your interest in contributing!
 This guide is built by practitioners, for practitioners.

+> **⚠️ Important**: This is an independent community project.
+Contributors should not claim official AWS endorsement or represent AWS positions.
+All content should be clearly marked as community-contributed solutions and personal experiences.

 ## How to Contribute

 ### 1. Share Your Field Experience